 More than the actual city of Kandy, I enjoyed the temples and villages not far from the city.
 So much so, that I came to the conclusion that it is the lesser known tourist attractions in Sri Lanka that are worth seeing.

-Easy to reach via public transportation (bus 644 leaves from the bus terminal) there’s the beautiful, small temple of Embekke Dewalaya.
+Easy to reach via public transportation (bus 644 leaves from the bus terminal) there one of the most beautiful places to visit in Sri Lanka – the small temple of Embekke Dewalaya.
 It costs 300 Rupees to get in.
 Even during the hours of puja, the atmosphere is not nearly as hectic as that of the Temple of the Tooth Relic.
 It’s so peaceful there that it quickly becomes one of my favorite places to see in Sri Lanka, especially as it is mostly locals there.

-At around 4 km from Embekka Dewalaya, there’s another gorgeous temple, located on top of a hill.
-It is called Lankathilaka and visitors only have to pay if they want to visit the tiny interior.
+At around 4 km from Embekka Dewalaya, there’s another gorgeous temple which is one of the nicest places to visit in Sri Lanka.
+Located on top of a hill, it is called Lankathilaka and visitors only have to pay if they want to visit the tiny interior.
 The walk there may have been quite pleasant, were it not for the incessant rain that forced me to hop on a tuc tuc.
 A quick reminder that one of the most important things to do in Sri Lanka is to always carry an umbrella.

 If you book this Historical Temples tour, it will take you to Gadaladeniya, Lankatilaka Temple, and Emebekke Devala.

-For more Buddhist temples in Sri Lanka, head over to my post “A Guide To The Most Unique Buddhist Temples In Sri Lanka.”
+For more temples in Sri Lanka, head over to my post “A Guide To The Most Unique Temples In Sri Lanka.”